nre-learning/nrelabs-curriculum/README.md

 <!-- docker logs lesson-1_vmx1_1 | grep password -->

 Exit the shell of the instance, and get back to the machine you were running `gcloud` commands from.
-Run this to open the jupyter notebook:
+Run this to get access to the example demo application:

 ```
-open "http://$(gcloud compute instances describe tf-controller01 | grep natIP | awk '{print $2}'):8888/notebooks/work/lesson1.ipynb"
+open "http://$(gcloud compute instances describe tf-controller01 | grep natIP | awk '{print $2}'):3000/"
 ```

-Hit next a few times to test it out.
+Hit next a few times in the notebook pane to test it out.
 It should look something like this if it worked:

 ![](images/example_lesson1.png?raw=true "lesson1")

+You can also poke around the on-screen terminal - this is our vMX image - it's the actual Junos system that our jupyter notebook queried.

 ## Cleaning Up